Chart Color Schemes

 Old Toongabbie features high concentrations of family households, with a higher-than-average median household size

-Family households account for 78.0% of all households, including 44.1% couples with children, 21.3% couples without children, and 11.5% single parent families.
-Non-family households make up the remaining 22.0%, with lone person households at 19.8% and group households comprising 2.3% of the total.
-The median household size is 2.8 people, larger than the Greater Sydney average of 2.7.
+Family households constitute 78.0% of all households, including 44.1% couples with children, 21.3% couples without children, and 11.5% single parent families.
+Non-family households account for the remaining 22.0%, with lone person households at 19.8% and group households comprising 2.3%.
+The median household size is 2.8 people, which is larger than the Greater Sydney average of 2.7.

 Frequently Asked Questions - Households